 ICTD 2019: Patient Stratification Studies, Paris, 20 May

-The meeting will take place at Luxembourg Palace, 15 rue de Vaugirard, 75006 Paris from 10:30 to 16:30 CET.
-Participation is free and on a first-come, first-served basis.
-Registration is mandatory.
+The meeting took place at Luxembourg Palace, 15 rue de Vaugirard, 75006 Paris from 10:30 to 16:30 CET.

-- Jacques Demotes, director general, ECRIN
+- Introduction to ICTD 2019: Jacques Demotes, director general, ECRIN (Paris, France)

 - Multimodal data management: clinical, multi-omics and imaging data: Jan-Willem Boiten, programme manager at Lygature (Utrecht, Netherlands)